pdbradley/javacodecamp/_posts/2018-06-24-support-terminal-cheatsheet.markdown

 ---
 layout: single
-title:  "Terminal Cheat Sheet: Terminal Goodness and Running your Java files from there terminal"
+title:  "Terminal Cheat Sheet: Terminal Goodness and Running your Java files from the terminal"
 date:   2018-06-24
 categories: main
 ---

 Hey guys!
-After talking to a few of you I wanted to make a screen cast going over terminal navigation and I also wanted to make a quick cheat sheet with the most useful commands
+After talking to a few of you, I wanted to make a screencast going over terminal navigation, and I also wanted to make a quick cheat sheet with the most useful commands

-Before I start I want to reemphasize that a directory is the same thing as a folder.
+Before I start, I want to reemphasize that a directory is the same thing as a folder.

 | Run your Java File | Definition |
 |---|---|